stelar-eu/Synopses-Data-Engine/README.md

-This is the Synopsis Data Engine with persistent storage capabilities and interoperability enhancements
+This is the Synopsis Data Engine (SDE) with persistent storage capabilities and interoperability enhancements